abtransitionit/golinux/README.md

 # Golinux

-A foundational Go library (i.e. no `main()`) containing low level universal linux-platform, reusable functions for managing any Linux platform.
+A foundational Go library (i.e. no `main()`) containing low level reusable universal linux functions, primitives for managing any Linux platform.

 It provides a single set of primitives that handle cross-distribution differences automatically. no need to know if the linux host is `Rhel`, `debian`, `alpine`, `ubuntu`, ... .